 This ancient technique uses the manipulation of needles to free energy flow throughout the body, alleviating pain and treating conditions of body, mind and spirit.

-Our practice accepts insurance for acupuncture.
-In order to best serve you, we can verify your insurance benefits before you arrive.
-Please click on the link below and complete the online form.
+To verify your insurance, please click on the button below and complete the online form.
 We will contact you as soon as the benefits are established.
-Discounted rates are available for clients without insurance or coverage.

 How does acupuncture work?

 Acupuncture is the insertion of very fine needles into specific points on the body that lay along energy pathways, generating the movement of energy (qi) and prodding the body’s own healing potential.
 This holistic form of medicine has been practiced for nearly 5,000 years across the globe.
 Acupuncture, and other techniques used by acupuncturists, free up blockages in the energy system of the body.
 These blocks can cause pain, disease and emotional distress.
 Therefore, when the system is restored to its natural flow, we are restored to health and balance.